Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Consumers are more than willing to pay a small subscription fee for the convenience of modern streaming services.
 By comparison, tracking down malware-free Torrents for individual albums and then importing them into a music library now seems antiquated.

 (Side note: most of the torrenting today is video, which makes sense.
 Video is splintered across many relatively high-cost subscription services: Netflix, HBO, Amazon, soon Disney.
 Many countries don't have licensing deals to have this content available on day 1, so torrenting is the only way to get simultaneous access with others across the Internet.
 And yet, content producers don't care as much as they did for music, for good reason: digital piracy serves as a kind of price discrimination.
-Wealthier consumers are willing to pay streaming services for on-demand, cross-device convenience.
-Poorer users self-select into online piracy—they likely wouldn't be paying consumers at the higher price point anyway, but will still evangelize the shows.
+Wealthier consumers are willing to pay for on-demand, cross-device convenience.
+Others self-select into online piracy—they likely wouldn't be paying consumers at the higher price point anyway, but will still evangelize the shows.
 We see the [same phenomenon](https://arstechnica.com/gaming/2017/09/eu-study-finds-piracy-doesnt-hurt-game-sales-may-actually-help/) with gaming.
-That said, because of the bandwidth-intensiveness of video torrenting, BitTorrent still comprises some [20% of all online upstream traffic](https://motherboard.vice.com/en_us/article/d3q45v/bittorrent-usage-increases-netflix-streaming-sites), which skews significantly higher in the poorest parts of the world.)
+Because of the bandwidth-intensiveness of video torrenting, BitTorrent still comprises some [20% of all online upstream traffic](https://motherboard.vice.com/en_us/article/d3q45v/bittorrent-usage-increases-netflix-streaming-sites), and skews significantly higher in the poorest parts of the world.)

 Though today P2P file sharing [has significantly declined](https://www.plagiarismtoday.com/2017/06/01/the-long-slow-decline-of-bittorrent/), make no mistake: the digital piracy revolution moved industries.
 It forced music and film to cater to a digital-first world and eventually incentivized the invention of web streaming.
 The companies that didn't adapt are now footnotes in history.
-Those that did now get to build the media dynasties of the next decade.
+Those that did will get to build the media dynasties of the next decade.

 ## The lesson of P2P file sharing
 P2P file sharing changed our relationship with media.
 So what's the story we should take away from this?
 Is it that young people successfully revolted against copyright and intellectual property laws?
 Should we take its intellectual champions, like the Swedish Pirate Party, at their word?

 Of course not.
-The file sharing revolution was not fundamentally about ideology.
+The file sharing revolution was not fundamentally about ideology, and few file sharing veterans are still committed to piracy today.
+Trying to explain file sharing by appealing to intellectual property reform is like trying to explain the Boston Tea Party by appealing to John Locke.
+Ideology, while important, is the epiphenomenon of a deeper grievance.

+The real story is much simpler than that.

+![Boston Tea Party](https://www.massmoments.org/files/assets/moments/11-17-1738/11_17.1_1738.jpg)

-Few file sharing veterans are still committed to piracy today.
-Its fervor was a product of its circumstances.
-The real reason why the revolution happened was because of opposition to a rule that was in place—the rule was that music must be purchased and consumed via $20 store-bought CDs.
-You can't download it, you can't rip it, you can't share it—you can only consume music how the record industry says you can.
+The file sharing revolution began because people opposed a rule that was in place—the rule that you can only consume music how the record industry says you can.

 People hated this rule.
 So they broke it.
 And P2P protocols enabled this great, overwhelming mob of rule breakers to demonstrate the way they thought music ought to work.

-![Boston Tea Party](https://www.massmoments.org/files/assets/moments/11-17-1738/11_17.1_1738.jpg)

 Today, music works that way.
 No matter where you are, by doing a search and double clicking, you can listen to almost any song ever created.

 Simon Morris claims this was the raison d'être of BitTorrent, and of decentralized networks more generally.
 Decentralization allows rules to be broken.
 And when a rule is opposed widely and strongly enough, people will build the technology to break that rule, and that technology will spread.

-So why did ICOs need to be decentralized?
-Why couldn't the bubble have kicked off through equity-backed blockchain startups like in the dot com bubble?
-To Simon Morris, the answer is obvious—because ICOs were not just about the chance to invest in speculative blockchain projects.
-They were also about breaking rules: the rules around capital formation.

 >Without this sort of rule-breaking (whether by accident or design) it’s quite hard to imagine why decentralized blockchain technology even matters.
 It’s a distributed data store with a complicated and slow update mechanism...
 The one value proposition that everyone seems to agree on for blockchain technologies is that they are ‘censor-proof’.
 And this matters only if you have something that someone wants to censor.

+So why did ICOs need to be decentralized?
+Why couldn't the bubble have kicked off through equity-backed blockchain startups like in the dotcom bubble?
+To Simon Morris, the answer is obvious—because ICOs were not just about the chance to invest in speculative blockchain projects.
+They were also about breaking rules: the rules around capital formation.

+## Rebels with or without a cause
 This begs the question: why do people want to break the rules around capital formation so badly?

 The answer is complicated.

 Consider the initial conditions of the ICO bubble.
 The bubble was primarily driven by countries in Asia with high savings rates and income inequality—China, Japan, and Korea.
 Over the last decade, we've seen income inequality rising, declines in wage growth for the global middle class, cost diseases elevating the costs of living, and a mass of overeducated young people with shrinking opportunities.

 The ICO bubble was a loud rattling of this cage.

-The most massive wealth creation events in the world took place over the last decade—but it all went to other people. [*You* didn't get any](https://nypost.com/2019/01/29/most-americans-believe-the-economy-is-rigged-to-favor-the-rich-poll/).
-The new wave of startups that has subjugated your digital life and attention span: its fruits belong to the nerds in Silicon Valley, not you.
+The most massive wealth creation events in the world took place over the last decade—but it all went to other people. [**You** didn't get any](https://nypost.com/2019/01/29/most-americans-believe-the-economy-is-rigged-to-favor-the-rich-poll/).
+The new wave of technology that has subjugated your digital life and attention span, but its fruits belong to the nerds in Silicon Valley, not you.
 As the New York Times put it: [Everyone is Getting Hilariously Rich and You're Not](https://www.nytimes.com/2018/01/13/style/bitcoin-millionaires.html).

 This leads people to wanting to break the rules.
 Why do only the elite of Silicon Valley, the Stanford programmers and MBAs get early access to all these world-changing companies—why not you?

 The ICO bubble let young people convince themselves: hey, maybe I can predict the future too.
-I see this Bitcoin thing, I see this Ethereum thing, they're so revolutionary, why wouldn't the world change because of them?
+I see this Bitcoin thing, I see this Ethereum thing, they're so novel and revolutionary, why couldn't they change the world?

-And wouldn't they get just a little convinced that maybe for once they know more than their parents, more than the gatekeepers, more than Wall Street or Silicon Valley?
+And wouldn't they get just a little convinced that for once, they know more than their parents, more than the gatekeepers, more than Wall Street or Silicon Valley?

-So they got in early, they ran everything up, they speculated and joined Subreddits and debated ideas and convinced themselves that their investments would "go to the moon."
-A new world was arriving, and they were going to be, for once, at the vanguard ushering it in.
+So they got in early.
+They ran everything up.
+They speculated and joined Subreddits and debated ideas and convinced themselves that their investments would revolutionize the world's infrastructure.
+The market kept proving them right.
+It was working.
+A new world was on pace to arrive, and they were going to be, for once, at the vanguard ushering it in.

 The rules were not just broken, they were being replaced in real time.

 And of course, when reality finally caught up, it showed them the consequences of breaking those rules.
 As 2018 brought everything crashing down, they saw the open floodgates of scams, frauds, and widespread market manipulation.

-## REOWRK THIS PARAGRAPH

-But we must also acknowledge the other side of the market—entrepreneurs.
-In Silicon Valley raising venture money may be easier than it's ever been, but not in the rest of the world.
-ICOs were dispersed internationally, and a similar story must have played out.
-Entrepreneurs asking themselves: technology is supposed to have leveled the playing field; in the age of the Internet, in the age of blockchain, what does it matter where I am or what university I went to?
+And here we must also acknowledge the other side of the market—entrepreneurs.
+To them, ICOs represented a leveled playing field.
+After all, ICOs were dispersed internationally, and venture capital is still hard to come by outside of Silicon Valley.
+In the age of the Internet, in the age of blockchain, why hadn't technology already leveled the playing field?
+Why should it matter where an entrepreneur lived or what language they spoke, so long as they knew the language of programming?

-ICOs promised a way forward.
-You didn't need to know someone at Sequoia to raise your ICO—you simply needed to build a better blockchain, and the world would beat a path to your door.
+With ICOs, you didn't need an intro to Sequoia to get your company started—now you simply needed a good idea and a white paper, and the world would beat a path to your door.

-Remember all the stories of VCs quaking in their Patagonia vests, worried that they were being displaced?
+Remember all the stories of [VCs quaking in their Patagonia vests](http://fortune.com/2018/01/10/crypto-disrupt-venture-capital/), worried that they were being displaced?

-Even among startups funded by Y Combinator, the hottest accelerator in the world, a startling number of them were pondering ICOs.
-They too disliked the rules around capital formation, the illiquidity of startup ownership.
-They wanted a way out, and speculators were all too pleased to provide it to them.
+Even among startups funded by Y Combinator, the hottest accelerator in the world, I heard reports that a startling number of them were pondering ICOs.
+Even Silicon Valley elite wanted to break the rules!
+In this case, they wanted a way out of their illiquid startup ownership, and speculators were all too pleased to provide it to them.

 It was only in retrospect that they would each realize why these rules were there in the first place.
-Once again, crypto would relearn the lessons that traditional finance had long ago internalized.
+Once again, crypto was forced relearn the lessons that traditional finance had long ago internalized.

 # The revolution that cried wolf
 Today, with the dust having settled and the ICO bubble now an awkward memory, we can reexamine its battle cries with more clarity.

 Did people really care about reforming the rules around capital formation?
 Did they really care about democratizing investing access?
-Did they really care about accredited investor laws, financial disclosures and AML/KYC requirements?
+Did they really care about changing the accredited investor laws, financial disclosures and AML/KYC requirements?

 Many commentators [rallied](https://messari.substack.com/p/securities-law-and-crypto-unqualified) [against](https://vinnylingham.com/democratizing-crypto-investing-133f3108ecb6) [them](http://averagejoecrypto.com/crypto-accredited-investors-fix-rules/) during the run-up, but this too was probably just part of the energy of revolution.
 I don't see much clamoring for this in 2019.

-And copyright law is, for all intents and purposes, mostly intact 20 years later.
+As for the file sharing revolution—copyright law is, for all intents and purposes, mostly intact 20 years later.

-So what does the file sharing revolution explain about the ICO bubble?
+So what does the file sharing revolution tell you about the ICO bubble?

-First, that you should not take ideology at its word.
-The underlying causes of revolutions are usually less philosophical than they appear.
-Second, it's likely that much of the ICO bubble was caused by the ripples of income inequality, technocratic uncertainty and malaise, waning social mobility, the deep and unsatisfied desire for social rhetoric to catch up with reality.
+Primarily, it tells you that you should not take ideology at its word.
+The underlying causes of revolutions are usually more pragmatic than they appear.
+It also explains the supply and demand for ICOs, which mostly stemmed from many companies and individuals who were desperate to break the rules around capital formation.
+Once that desire the break the rules has waned, the rule breaking is likely to quietly stop.

-The world always changes faster than you think.
-But with perspective, you'll also realize it stays the same more than you think.

-But there's another, darker side to explaining the ICO bubble—as an enabler of fraud, manipulation, and gambling.
+But beyond ideology, there's another, darker side to explaining the ICO bubble—as an enabler of fraud, manipulation, and gambling.
 For this, we turn to our second historical model: the penny stock boom of the 90s.

 # II.
 Penny stocks